1944 Zegveld Boeing B-17 Flying Fortress crash: Commemoration

 A monument commemorating the eight crew members who died was unveiled on 8 October 2015 along the Hazekade in Zegveld.
-The memorial lists the names of all ten crew members and serves as a local site of remembrance.
+The memorial lists the names of all ten crew members and serves as a local site of remembrance and was designed and built by Wout Verweij.

 In February 2020, a public exhibition was held at De Milandhof in Zegveld.
 The exhibition featured aircraft parts, photos, and original documents from the flight and crash.
 Julie Moore, the niece of one of the fallen crew members, attended the 2020 memorial in Zegveld.
 Her visit was described as deeply emotional and a powerful moment of transatlantic remembrance.

 Historian Jeroen van der Kamp spent seven years researching the incident and wrote the book Ik verwacht tegen juni terug te zijn (translated: "I Expect to Be Back by June") about it.
 It was presented during the 2020 exhibition.
 In September 2021, invited by the Stichts-Hollandse Historical Society, Van der Kamp also gave a lecture about the crash in Woerden.